Membership Manual

 C. When Your Child Turns 18

-When your child turns 18 and is out of high school, they will be required to join the Coop as a working member.
 Children of members are exempt from paying the joining fee, but they are required to pay the investment.
-Coop “children” who have turned 18 should contact the Membership Office about initiating their own membership, which will include selecting a workslot.
-If your child is leaving for college, or traveling, contact the Membership Office to discuss or initiate a leave of absence in your Member Services account.
+Coop “children” who have turned 18 should contact the Membership Office about initiating their own membership and joining the Youth Committee.

 SECTION VII.